-Third Place — 2020 Touch by Colleen Schneider, University of Rochester School of Medicine & Dentistry
+First Place — Home to Alaska by Dana Arenz, University of Washington School of Medicine

 Cash awards of $600 for first place; $350 for second place; and $200 for third place.
 The three winning entries will be published in The Pharos.

 Authors must be enrolled in medical schools that have an active AΩA Chapter or Association, but need not be members of AΩA.
 However, if an applicant is a member of AΩA, he/she must have active status.
 Only one entry per student.

 - Poems must be written while the student is in medical school, must be the work of a single author, and must represent original work.